|The Denver & Rio Grande Railroad Depot, c.1907.|

 Over the years, various alterations and additions were made to the depot, including: construction of bay windows and a separate baggage room to the north in 1906; the 1942 enclosure of the area between the buildings and addition of a two-lavatory lean-to on the east side; painting of the exterior, remodeling of the interior and changes to many of the windows and doors.

 In 1973, the depot was designated a "Landmark" by the City of Littleton, and in 1979, the State declared it eligible for listing in the National Register of Historic Places.
 After it ceased operation, it became threatened with destruction by the "Littleton Railroad Depression", a public works project designed to lower the railroad tracks into a huge trench, thereby alleviating automobile congestion in downtown Littleton.
 In 1984 the depot was moved to Crestline Avenue and Rio Grande Street, about one-half mile from its original location, and renovated at a cost of about $40,000.
 All of the exterior additions were removed, including the white paint from the beautiful and naturally colored rhyolite, while interior details were restored, including door locks which use skeleton keys.
 The depot was moved a second time in 2000 to the Regional Transportation District's light rail station on Prince St. in downtown Littleton; it was used as a coffee shop, Romancing the Bean, from 2000 until 2020 when the shop closed.
-Currently, the depot is vacant, but with its exterior benches it still provides a rest spot for rail commuters.
+In April 2021 the Littleton City Council approved an agreement between the City and Garett Palecek of Curds Cheese to open a new coffee shop in the depot in 2021.

 The D&RG Railroad Depot is architecturally significant, in that it is one of only a few remaining examples of the 19th century style of small, stone depots.
 Its historic significance to the Littleton area is undeniable, and represents the important role that railroads played in the development of Littleton and the West, in general.